 • The prosecutors who tried this case did an excellent job representing the United States at the sentencing hearings.
 They are John Docherty, Andrew Winter and Julie Allyn.
 Hats off to them.

 • I have known Judge Davis professionally for a long time.
 I never had any doubt that he was the right man to preside over this case, but my respect and admiration increased throughout.
 In one of the hearings on Wednesday, toward the conclusion of the proceedings, Judge Davis spoke warmly of the various immigrant groups that have contributed to Minnesota over the years.
 He itemized Germans, Russians, Hmong and Somalis.
 He dryly added: “My people came in chains.”
-One could infer why he remains manifestly unintimidated by, or subservient to, the forces of political correctness that otherwise inhibit discussion of the issues implicit in this case.
+One could infer why he remains manifestly unintimidated by the forces of political correctness that otherwise inhibit discussion of the issues implicit in this case.

 • Judge Davis ardently sought to convey the message that this case represents a grave threat to be acknowledged, owned up to and dealt with.
 Neither the case nor the threat is fabricated or mythical.
 Yet when I left the courthouse at the conclusion of the hearings on Wednesday afternoon, the usual demonstration protesting entrapment and demanding the freedom of the defendants was in progress.
 The defendants are hard cases, but their supporters are incorrigible.

 Standing at the intersection of immigration, Islam and terrorism, this is an important case.
 There is much more that could and should be said about it.
 I nevertheless want to leave it here for now.
 If you are still reading, thank you for joining me.